ar10000/portfolio_site/WEBSITE_TEXT_REVIEW.md

 Contact

 **Intro:**
-If you want to collaborate, discuss a project, or explore an automation idea, reach out.
+If you want to collaborate, discuss a project, or explore an automation idea, feel free to reach out.

+### Pre-Form Text

+**Text:**
+Not sure where to start?
+Book a free 15-minute fit check to discuss your project.

+**Style:** Simple paragraph, center-aligned, gray text, appears between header and form.

 ### Contact Form